It has already been 50 years since the Government of Canada began its regional economic development adventure in Quebec

-A short time later, in spring 1969, the Department of Regional Economic Expansion (DREE) was created and a liaison office opened in Québec, as was the case in all provincial capitals.
+In 1969, the Department of Regional Economic Expansion (DREE) was created and a liaison office opened in Québec, as was the case in all provincial capitals.

-…extends its services to the regions
+Services extended to the regions

 To better serve Quebec’s outlying regions, DREE opened offices in Val-d’Or and Alma in 1978, Sherbrooke in 1980, Trois-Rivières in 1981 and Drummondville in 1982.
 Then came the arrival of the Sept-Îles office in May 1987 following the creation of the Department of Regional Industrial Expansion (DRIE)—formed through a merger of DREE and the Department of Industry, Trade and Commerce—and the Office of the Federal Economic Development Co-ordinator.